kubic-project/kubic-o-o/blog/_posts/2019-08-27-kubic-control-intro.md

 * Install new nodes with yomi
 * Certificate handling
 * Extend support and handling of add-ons, including rolling updates
-* Enhance YaST2 to configure the salt-minion already during installation
 * Integration of ignition
 * Create "ready-to-run" images for all kinds of virtualisation consisting of the three system roles: Kubic Admin Node, Additional Kubic Node and Kubic Loadbalancer Node.
 * Add support to deploy container images from the devel:kubic:containers project